GeyserMC/GeyserOptionalPack/developer_documentation.md

 ### Spectral arrow entities

 The glowing effect and the spectral arrow item and entities do not exist on Bedrock Edition.
-However, as the spectral arrow entity is just a retexture of a normal arrow, so by defining a new texture for the arrow entity and setting a query we can tell Bedrock to replace the texture in the render controller:
+However, as the spectral arrow entity is just a retexture of a normal arrow, so by defining a new texture for the arrow entity and setting a query, we can tell Bedrock to replace the texture in the render controller:

 ```json
 "textures": [